Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: ML Convergence Analysis of Fed-Span

-\begin{remark}[Interpretation of the Result of Proposition~\ref{th:clus}] Proposition~\ref{th:clus} unveils that the dissimilarity of loss functions across clusters is ultimately constrained by the cluster with the highest internal dissimilarity (reflected by { $\hat{\zeta}^{\mathsf{Loc}}_{1}$}).
-Importantly, across all combinatorial configurations of clusters, increasing the number of clusters tends to result in sparser and more heterogeneous data distributions within each cluster, which raises { $\hat{\zeta}^{\mathsf{Loc}}_{1}$} and consequently increases { $\zeta^{\mathsf{Glob}}_{2}$}.
-We empirically validate this phenomenon in Fig.~\ref{Fig:lowerBound}, which visualizes the distribution of { $\zeta^{\mathsf{Glob}}_{2}$} values across multiple (20,000 samples) user clustering configurations for different numbers of clusters and compares them with the theoretical bound. \end{remark}
+\begin{proof} Refer to Appendix~\ref{app:th:clus} for the detailed proof. \end{proof} \end{proposition} \begin{remark}[Interpretation of Proposition~\ref{th:clus}] Proposition~\ref{th:clus} unveils that the dissimilarity of loss functions across VCs is ultimately constrained by the VC with the highest internal dissimilarity (reflected by { $\hat{\zeta}^{\mathsf{Loc}}_{1}$}).
+Importantly, across all combinatorial configurations of VCs, increasing the number of VCs tends to result in sparser and more heterogeneous data distributions within each VC, which raises { $\hat{\zeta}^{\mathsf{Loc}}_{1}$} and consequently increases { $\zeta^{\mathsf{Glob}}_{2}$}.
+We empirically validate this phenomenon in Fig.~\ref{Fig:lowerBound}, which visualizes the distribution of { $\zeta^{\mathsf{Glob}}_{2}$} values across multiple (20,000 samples) VC configurations. \end{remark}

+We next present the general convergence behavior of {Fed-Span} as one of our main results.